 Recovery after FTM top surgery will involve a lot of rest, especially for the first week.
 It is important to take the necessary time off work or school, and you’ll need some help.
 There will be some swelling and general discomfort during this time, but most of our patients do very well with fairly minimal pain.
 Some larger men may need a drain for a few days after surgery.
 We recommend wearing a compression vest to help manage swelling.
 Activity is somewhat restricted for 2-4 weeks, but you can get back to most activities by 4 weeks postop.

-To learn more about female to male top surgery, contact our office and schedule your consultation with Dr. MacLennan.
+To learn more about female to male top surgery, contact our office and request your consultation with Dr. MacLennan.